 These industries often have powerful lobbying efforts and big-budget marketing strategies that make them inescapable.
 In the case of Big Food especially, there are years of behind-the-scenes efforts to engineer options that tap into our hardwired preference for sugar and fat to ensure we keep coming back for more.

 The food industry drives much of the food available to consumers, though brands’ goals are often profits over your health.
 Made up of international food and beverage companies with massive marketing power, Big Food has saturated the market with cheap, highly processed foods loaded with salt, sugar, and fat.

 Processed foods, such as shelf-stable snacks, ready-made foods, and sugary beverages, are made with specific ingredients in specific ratios that are appealing to us and cause us to crave them even more.

-Unfortunately, processed foods tend to worsen our metabolic health because they are simultaneously unhealthy and don’t satisfy hunger — leading you to eat more of them without feeling full.
+Unfortunately, processed foods worsen our metabolic health because they are simultaneously unhealthy and don’t satisfy hunger — leading you to eat more without feeling full.
 It makes sense, then, that frequent processed food consumption is associated with Type 2 diabetes and obesity .